To make arrangements for your enrolment appointment, call Admissions on 01772 460 181.

 You will develop key skills in performance, in the creative and rehearsal process and over a range of theatrical texts.
 You will learn how to evaluate live performance material and develop your ability to critically analyse all aspects of Drama and Theatre, both orally and in writing.

-This course gives you the ability to develop skills in leadership, creativity, communication and collaboration – all of which will contribute to your personal development and your attractiveness to future employers.
+A Level Drama and Theatre Studies gives you the ability to develop skills in leadership, creativity, communication and collaboration – all of which will contribute to your personal development and your attractiveness to future employers.

 You will study a very wide range of theatrical texts which will introduce you to different styles, genres and historical periods.
 You will learn about writing, directing, designing and performing, and apply your knowledge both practically and theoretically.
 You will be encouraged to consider the needs of your audience and to use this knowledge to create performance material which is challenging, creative and inspiring to others.